adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ### Page 54: 2017-03-23.
 To do list

 1. Dissertation defense talk:
-   * write out script for parts where I changed the slides
+   * write out script for parts where I changed the slides (done, need to practice)
 2. Multiple stressor ms reivisions
    * SHC-do waht the reveiwers say; so they want relative expression to the initial timepoint
-3. Ecological genomics overall hw feedback
+3. Ecological genomics overall hw feedback (sent to MP and SK 2017-03-24)
+4. ​

 ------